oddcamp/frontend-manual/README.md

 ### Starters and boilerplates

-When starting the Rails or GatsbyJS, we usually use these pre-configured starters/boilerplates:
+When starting a Rails or GatsbyJS project, we usually use these pre-configured starters/boilerplates:

 * [gatsby-starter-oddcamp](https://github.com/oddcamp/gatsby-starter-oddcamp)
 * [rails-boilerplate](https://github.com/oddcamp/rails-boilerplate)

-If for some reason you need to start the project from scratch, please make sure to adapt as much of the following as possible:
+If for some reason you need to start a project from scratch, please make sure to adapt as much of the following as possible:

 ### Dependencies